moezamini/portfolio-1/README.md

 ## Editing the Files to Personalize Your Portfolio

+GitHub Pages, the framework powering the portfolio system, uses [Jekyll](https://jekyllrb.com/) as the core technology.
+This means you will use [GitHub Pages Markdown](https://www.markdownguide.org/tools/github-pages/) to edit your files.

 ### Name

 Change references to "Your Name" to your actual name in the following files: